Monday, February 21, 2011

 Primrose Surprise

-Well, everyone, it's still February, the shortest month of the year that always feels looonger than the rest!
+Well, it's February, the shortest month of the year that only feels so much longer than the rest.
 Let me guess what you might be craving about now... a bit of color, perhaps?

-The rich velvety blooms reminded me of a signature quilt I made years ago.
+The rich velvety blooms reminded me of this signature quilt I made several years ago.
 Wow, it's a perfect match!

 It commemorates a special group of friends the year we all turned forty.